 Any commitment to be issued in excess of $25,000,000.00 must be reviewed by Stewart Title Guaranty Company in order to determine whether reinsurance is required.
 Any commitment issued prior to said determination must contain the following exception in Schedule B thereof:

 "Receipt of reinsurance commitments which are satisfactory to the Company."

-An agent is not relieved of its responsibility to obtain high liability approved for transaction in excess of the agent's contractual limitation.
+An agent must obtain high liability approved for transactions in excess of the agent's contractual limitation.
 However, the company's reinsurance specialist will handle arrangements for the reinsurance.

 Effective September 1, 2011, Sec.
 2551.305, Ins.
 Code allows a Texas licensed title insurance company to purchase reinsurance from a title insurer not admitted in Texas as long as the reinsurer has at least $25 million in assets and the ceding company provides the TDI with 30 days advance notice of its intent to cede to the non-admitted company.

 Again, the reinsurance specialist with Stewart Legal Services will handle this situation should the need arise.